gengwg/cheatsheets/systemd.md

 After= only tells Systemd what order it should start and stop services in.
 It doesn't tell it to automatically start the service.
 You should add Requires=google-startup-scripts.service to the redis unit file and then enable it.
 It will automatically run the google-startup-scripts first.
 If google-startup-scripts fails, then so will the redis service.

+### Enabled vs Running

+`systemctl list-unit-files | grep enabled` will list all enabled ones.

+If you want which ones are currently running, you need `systemctl | grep running`.

+Use the one you're looking for.
+Enabled, doesn't mean it's running.
+And running doesn't mean it's enabled.
+They are two different things.

+`Enabled` means the system will run the service on the next boot.
+So if you enable a service, you still need to manually start it, or reboot and it will start.

+`Running` means it's actually running right now, but if it's not enabled, it won't restart when you reboot.

 ## Configuring systemd user timer